Veggissss/FFT2SD/README.md

 ### Encoder-Decoder
 - Sequence to Sequence
+- Only output a single JSON field to save tokens.

 ## Evaluation of Models
 - Separate from training
 - TODO: Evaluation metrics presented as graphical, tables etc.

 ## Investigate
-- See if end of sentence marker and prompt impacts the different models.
 - Encoder:
     * Extra label specific masked training
     * One mask to many tokens.
 (String comments etc)
-- Create simple frontend UI to illustrate the use of the server.py API.
+- Create simple frontend UI to illustrate the use of the server.py API and to implement labeling correction (feedback loop).